TomokiMiyauci/fonction/docs/api/xor/index.md

 ## xor variable

-> This API is provided as a preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

 Returns true if one of the arguments is truthy and the other is falsy; otherwise false.

 <b>Signature:</b>